hiddentao/rules/devdocs/project.md

    - **Purpose:**
      Query GitHub for rule files/folders.
    - **Implementation:**
-     - Uses vanilla HTTP requests for most operations, including path existence checks and file content retrieval.
+     - Uses vanilla HTTP requests for file existence checks and content retrieval.
-     - Only uses the GitHub API for directory content listing.
+     - Uses local Git cloning for directory content operations to avoid GitHub API rate limits.
+     - Implements a repository caching system that reuses locally cloned repositories for a configurable time period (default 60 seconds).
+     - Uses the `tmp` package to manage temporary directories with automatic cleanup.
+     - Centralized cache expiration time as a constant in `constants.ts`.
+     - Optimized to minimize network traffic and avoid GitHub API rate limits entirely.
    - **Responsibilities:**
      - Validate repository and subfolder paths.
      - Check for the existence of `.cursor/rules`, `.cursorrules`, and `.windsurfrules`.
      - Retrieve file contents via direct HTTP requests to raw.githubusercontent.com.
+     - Clone repositories locally for directory operations and manage the cleanup.
+     - Cache and reuse repository clones when possible to improve performance.

 4. **File Manager Module:**
    - **Purpose:**